glueware/locationservice/README.md

-# Typesafe and Self-contained Components
+# Typesafe, Self-contained Configurable Components
 (work in progress)
 ## locationservice
 Build a small REST web service (Location Service) that takes JSON containing an address and returns JSON with the corresponding latitude longitude coordinates.

-## Making spray typesafe
+## Typesafe
 The basic architecture of the spray server can be understood as a partial function (receive), which asynchronously evaluates, by an actor request response mechanism:

 HttpRequest => HttpResponse